Your cart

 • Engaging in sexual encounters when they don’t want to.

-• Responding with anger, feeling resentment or contempt for a partner, especially when that partner wants to explore sex and pleasure or talk about needs and boundaries.
+• Responding with anger, resentment, or contempt for a partner, especially when that partner wishes to explore sex, pleasure, or discuss needs and boundaries.

-• As overworking, carrying a heavy mental load or being a perfectionist.
+• Experiencing overwork, carrying a heavy mental load, or being a perfectionist.

-• As self-harm (overriding basic needs for rest, food, comfort and hyper-focused on negative, embarrassing, shameful, traumatic moments).
+• Self-harm through overriding basic needs for rest, food, and comfort while fixating on negative or traumatic experiences.

-What are some things you recommend to your clients to deal with feelings of shame or guilt towards their pleasure?
+What recommendations do you offer clients to cope with feelings of shame or guilt related to pleasure?

-• I remind people that the goal isn't to get rid of shame.
-Shame is an important, fundamental emotion.
-It tells you a lot about yourself and the world we live in, it's protective, it serves a purpose.
-So as the goal isn't to eradicate shame, instead it's about regulating it and making it manageable.
+I remind people that the goal isn't to eliminate shame.
+It is an important, fundamental emotion that serves a purpose.
+Instead, the focus should be on regulating shame and making it manageable.

-• How you feel about how you’re feeling matters and so being non-judgmental and kind to yourself allows you to sit with shame without inviting in and entwining other emotions.
-A helpful way to do this is to understand the purpose shame serves - maybe it's trying to motivate you or keep you safe from having a similar experience again.
-Recognising that at some point shame might’ve been helpful even if it no longer is serving you.
+Being non-judgmental and kind to yourself allows you to sit with shame without inviting in other negative emotions.
+Understand the purpose of shame—it might be trying to motivate you or keep you safe from similar experiences.
+Recognising that shame may have once been helpful can aid in your healing.

-Is there anything we can do to change our own or our society’s attitudes towards sex and pleasure?
+How can we change our own or society’s attitudes towards sex and pleasure?

-• Practising consent in every experience and learning about the nuances of consent.
+Practising consent in every experience and learning about the nuances of consent is also essential.

-What are some ways we can become more comfortable talking about sex and masturbation?
+What are some ways to become more comfortable discussing sex and masturbation?

-• With practice - We can all talk about it more often; with friends, colleagues, family, partners, online and normalise that pleasure, sex and masturbation are all okay as long as they are supportive and consensual.
+It comes down to practice.
+We can all talk about these topics more often—with friends, colleagues, family, partners, and online—to normalise that pleasure, sex, and masturbation are perfectly okay, as long as they are supportive and consensual.

-• Listen to, share and follow podcasts, social media pages, books and resources that discuss accurate information about masturbation and sex and that include a wide range of experiences beyond heterosexual, cis pleasure and bodies.
-The longer you spend in these sex-critical and pleasure-centred spaces the more you'll learn about diversity sexuality, sex and pleasure; you'll also be encouraged to reflect on your own wants and needs and these topics will be normalised and will begin to feel less and less awkward.
+Listening to, sharing, and following podcasts, social media pages, books, and resources that provide accurate information about masturbation and sex can broaden our understanding.
+It’s essential to include diverse experiences beyond heterosexual, cisgender pleasure and bodies.
+The more time spent in these sex-positive and pleasure-centred spaces, the more you’ll learn about diverse sexualities and desires, encouraging reflection on your own wants and needs.

-You can find more information and contact Kassandra here: https://www.pleasurecentredsexology.com.au
+You can find more information and contact Kassandra here: Pleasure Centred Sexology.

 Previous post